Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Networks.md

 The syslog server in a client-server model is responsible for **collecting information** obtained through system monitoring, such as **login events or errors**.
 Messages compiled in a syslog server include the facility code, the severity level, and a textual description of the logged events.
 Syslog servers are composed of **three primary components**: the listener, the database, and the management and filtering software.

 The syslog logging service provides three primary functions:
-- The ability to gather logging information for monitoring and troubleshooting
+- gather logging information for monitoring and troubleshooting
-- The ability to select the type of logging information that is captured
+- select the type of logging information that is captured
-- The ability to specify the destinations of captured syslog messages
+- specify the destinations of captured syslog messages

 #### Web Servers
 A web server listens for incoming requests.
 The requests are executed by the web server and provide the requested content, including text, images, videos, and the running of scripts.
 Common web server platforms include Microsoft’s Internet Information Services (IIS) and Apache.